apache/airflow/docs/apache-airflow/tutorial/fundamentals.rst

     # initialize the database tables
     airflow db migrate

-    # print the list of active DAGs
+    # print the list of active Dags
     airflow dags list

     # prints the list of tasks in the "tutorial" DAG